comprna/RATTLE/README.md

         use this mode if data is direct RNA (disables checking both strands) --verbose
-        use this flag to print the progress of the run
+        use this flag to print the progress of the run --summary
+        use this flag to print a summary of transcript/gene clusters used to genearte the transcriptome
 ```

 Input must be the consensus sequences from the previous step.